benlucchesi/grails-cookie-session/README.md

     <tr>
       <td>grails.plugin.cookiesession.secret</td>
       <td><b>generated</b></td>
       <td>The secret key used to encrypt session data.
 If not set, a random key will be created at runtime.
-If multiple instances of the application are deployed, this parameter must be set manually so the application can decrypt data produced by any of the instances.</td>
+Set this parameter if you are deploying multiple instances of the application or if sessions need to survive a server crash or restart. sessions to be recovered after a server crash or restart.</td>
     </tr>
     <tr>
       <td>grails.plugin.cookiesession.cookiecount</td>